 - 5 Stocks for Potentially Building Wealth After 50

 Motley Fool contributor James Mickleboro has no position in any of the stocks mentioned.
-The Motley Fool Australia owns shares of and has recommended Sydney Airport Holdings Limited.
+The Motley Fool Australia owns shares of and has recommended Sydney Airport Holdings Limited and Transurban Group.
 The Motley Fool Australia owns shares of National Australia Bank Limited.
-The Motley Fool Australia has recommended Scentre Group.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.
 This article contains general investment advice only (under AFSL 400691).
 Authorised by Scott Phillips.